caiyzik/Vortex/index.md

 D-Cache Interface

 ## Writeback
 The Writeback stage manages updates to the general-purpose register file.
-During the Writeback stage destination registers are locked within the rename table to prevent any write-after-read or write-after-write data dependencies between two instructions.
+During the Writeback stage, destination registers are locked within the rename table to prevent any write-after-read or write-after-write data dependencies between two instructions.

 # Memory
 All Vortex memory modules build on a general banked, set-associative cache model.

 ## D-Cache
-Configurable by size, number of ways, and line sizes Only one thread can access the cache module per cycle In a 32 threads per warp configuration, a memory instruction would take 32 cycles in MEM stage
+- Configurable by size, number of ways, and line sizes
+- Only one thread can access the cache module per cycle
+- In a 32 threads per warp configuration, a memory instruction would take 32 cycles in MEM stage

-## L2 Cache

 ## Shared Memory
-Banked by the number of threads in a configuration Mapped to a physical address space and managed by the kernel In a 32 threads per warp configuration, a memory instruction could take only 1 cycle if there are no bank conflicts
+- Banked by the number of threads in a configuration
+- Mapped to a physical address space and managed by the kernel
+- In a 32 threads per warp configuration, a memory instruction could take only 1 cycle if there are no bank conflicts

 # Terminology
 - _Hardware Warp_: group of threads that share the same program counter and follow the same execution path with minimal divergence.
 Fetching, decoding, and issuing of instructions is done within the same warp.